Documenting teaching with a teaching portfolio

 - focus on the learning process and attainment of course goals

-- justify to yourself and others the reasons why you teach the way you do
+- explain to yourself and others the reasons for the ways you teach

 When developing your teaching portfolio, reflect on these questions: